AvePoint/cloud-api/docs/docs/services-and-features/insights/objects/objectActivities.md

 ## Request Sample

 To use this API, send a `GET` request to the specified endpoint, including necessary parameters as defined.
-The following request is an API call to the Insights for Microsoft 365 environment in the US - East region.
+The following request is an API call to the Insights environment in the US - East region.

 ```json
 https://graph-us.avepointonlineservices.com/insights/activities/object/https******markettest.sharepoint.com%2Fsites%2F******teams001/export?startTime=2024-12-03T00%3A00%3A00&finishTime=2025-01-09T00%3A00%3A00&eventTypes=ListViewed&eventTypes=ListItemViewed